MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *End of insurance period, date of.* The date upon which your crop insurance coverage ceases for the crop year (see Crop Provisions and section 11).

-*Enterprise unit.* All insurable acreage of the same insured crop or all insurable irrigated or non-irrigated acreage of the same insured crop in the county in which you have a share on the date coverage begins for the crop year, provided the requirements of section 34 are met.
+*Enterprise unit.* All insurable acreage in the county in which you have a share on the date coverage begins for the crop year, provided you meet the requirements in section 34 of:

+(1) The same insured crop;

+(2) Irrigated or non-irrigated acreage of the same insured crop; or

+(3) Acreage grown under an organic farming practice or acreage not grown under an organic farming practice of the same insured crop.

 *Farm management record.* A contemporaneous record provided by you that documents your actual production recorded at the time of harvest, storing of the crop, or use of the crop for feed, and can be used to substantiate your actual production reported on the production report.